Greboh/EngineX/README.md

 - **Library**: [GLFW](https://github.com/glfw/glfw)
 - **Description**: GLFW was selected for its cross-platform compatibility and robust input handling capabilities.
 The decision was influenced by its comprehensive documentation and widespread adoption within the industry.

-## Graphics
+## Graphics API
-- **Status**: Currently, no graphics rendering is implemented in the project.
-- **Considerations**: Future plans involve exploring technologies such as Vulkan, supported by GLFW, and potentially DirectX.
-The aim is to ideally leverage both technologies ideally for enhanced graphics rendering capabilities.
+- **Status**: Currently, there is a basic implementation of OpenGL.
+Further down the line i want to properly fully swap over to Vulkan and potentially support DirectX.